PROFIT MARGIN: [FAIL]

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

-LDRH's insiders ownership is not available at the current time.
-Insiders of a company should own at least 15% of the outstanding shares.
+LDRH's insiders should own at least 10% (they own 11.86% ) of the company's outstanding shares which is the minimum required.
 A high percentage typically indicates that the insiders are confident that the company will do well.

 CASH FLOW FROM OPERATIONS: [FAIL]

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
 LDRH's free cash flow of $-0.69 per share fails this test.

 The profit margin in the past must be consistently increasing.
 The profit margin of LDRH has been inconsistent in the past three years (Current year: -7.77%, Last year: -25.04%, Two years ago: -10.67%), which is unacceptable.
 This inconsistency will carryover directly to the company's bottom line, or earnings per share.

 R&D AS A PERCENTAGE OF SALES: [NEUTRAL]

 This criterion is not critically important for companies that are not high-tech or medical stocks because they are not as R&D dependant as companies within those sectors.
 Not much emphasis should be placed on this test in LDRH's case.